All Angels: Melanie Nakhla

 Melanie Nakhla (born on 29 December 1988) was born in London.
 She moved with her family to Shrewsbury, Shropshire when she was three years old, where she attended Prestfelde School.
 She also attended Shrewsbury High School, until the age of 15.
 She began singing at a young age, joining the Shrewsbury Children's Choir when she was eight years old.
 She competed in the Oswestry Eisteddfod when she was ten years old coming first in a singing competition.
 She was a student at Wycombe Abbey in High Wycombe where she was head of choir.
-She has also appeared at the Royal Opening production of Romany Wood at Severn Theatre in Shrewsbury.
+She has also appeared at the Royal Opening production of Romany Wood at the Theatre Severn in Shrewsbury.

-She graduated from University College London with a degree in French and Spanish.
-She has performed for the Diamond Jubilee in Shropshire.
-Melanie has worked at London Hotel, The Chiltern Firehouse since 2014 in an executive capacity.
-She also hosts a popular video blog about pizza.

 Charlotte Ritchie

 Charlotte Ritchie (born 29 August 1989) is an English actress and singer-songwriter.
-She is known for her roles as Alison in Ghosts, Oregon in Channel 4 comedy Fresh Meat, Hannah in Siblings, Alison in Dead Pixels, Barbara Gilbert in BBC drama Call the Midwife, and George in Feel Good.
+She is known for her roles as Alison Cooper in Ghosts, Oregon in Channel 4 comedy Fresh Meat, Hannah in Siblings, Alison in Dead Pixels, Barbara Gilbert in BBC drama Call the Midwife, and George in Feel Good.